The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances

 \subsubsection{Multi-stage methods}

 Following the coarse-to-fine manner or the proposal-to-refine strategy, multi-stage based detectors first generate a number of candidate boxes, and then refine the candidates by one or more additional stages.
-The first stage employs sliding window to propose the candidate bounding boxes at a given scale, and the latter stages reject the false positives and refine the remaining boxes with higher resolution.
+The first stage employs sliding window to propose the candidate bounding boxes at a given scale, and the latter stages reject the false positives and refine the remaining boxes.
 In such regime, the cascaded architecture~\cite{Cascade_CNN,mtcnn,pcn,ZENG2019PPN} is naturally an effective solution for the coarse-to-fine face detection.

 Face detection can be considered as a specific objective of general object detection.
-Thus, many works~\cite{HyperFace,Zhu2017CMS-RCNN,Jiang2017650,wang2017facercnn,zhang2018face,SUN201842,Ge_2017_CVPR,2016stn,Li2016FaceDW,Najibi_2019_CVPR} inherited the remarkable achievements from the general object detectors.
-For example, Faster R-CNN~\cite{ren2015faster} is a classic and effective detection framework which employs a region proposal network (RPN) to generate region proposals with a set of dense anchor boxes in the first stage and then refines the proposals in the second stage.
-Based on the proposal-to-refine scheme of Faster R-CNN, CMS-RCNN~\cite{Zhu2017CMS-RCNN} presented a contextual multi-scale region based CNN to exploit the features around faces and bodies to accomplish the small face detection.
-Several works~\cite{Jiang2017650,wang2017facercnn,zhang2018face,SUN201842} improved Faster R-CNN for face detection from multiple aspects, such as improved loss design, online hard example mining, multi-scale training and test strategies, feature concatenation ~\textit{etc}.
+Thus, many works~\cite{HyperFace,Zhu2017CMS-RCNN,Jiang2017650,wang2017facercnn,zhang2018face,SUN201842,Ge_2017_CVPR,2016stn,Li2016FaceDW,Najibi_2019_CVPR} inherit the remarkable achievements from the general object detectors.
+For instance, Faster R-CNN~\cite{ren2015faster} is a classic and effective detection framework which employs a region proposal network to generate region proposals with a set of dense anchor boxes in the first stage, and then refines the proposals in the second stage.
+Based on the proposal-to-refine scheme, many works have dedicated to improve the modeling of the refinement stage~\cite{Zhu2017CMS-RCNN,Jiang2017650,wang2017facercnn,zhang2018face,SUN201842} and the proposal stage~\cite{2016stn,Li2016FaceDW,Najibi_2019_CVPR,hao2017scale,Song_2018_CVPR}, and achieved great progress for accurate face detection.

-Such like the effort for the refinement stages, the improvement in proposal stage~\cite{2016stn,Li2016FaceDW,Najibi_2019_CVPR} also draws much interest, such as using the auxiliary facial information, or sharing the classification parameters across anchors of different ratio.
-Besides, since the CNN lacks the ability of scale invariance, it requires additional parameters and computational costs to handle the facial scale variation which is a key challenge of face detection.
-Therefore, estimating the facial scale is a reasonable practice~\cite{hao2017scale,Song_2018_CVPR} to help to detect face at the appropriate scale.